Destiny-IT-guy/linux-basic/Users/README.md

 | $6$ | SHA-512 |
 | $y$ | yescrypt |

-To modify future hash for futur password use the following method
+To modify future hash for future password use the following method

 Go in the file `/etc/login.defs`

 search for `ENCRYPT_METHOD`.

 Update it to one of the following